-The Water Utility Quality Assurance Manager, PUG Services Corp. was appointed to the role of the Quality Management System Representative.
-As the QMS Representative, the Water Utility Quality Assurance Manager has both the responsibility and authority to:
+The Program Manager, Quality Assurance, is responsible for the role of the Quality Management System Representative.
+As the QMS Representative, the Program Manager, Quality Assurance has both the responsibility and authority to:

-- Ensure that the processes required by the DWQMS are established, implemented and maintained; - Ensure that the most current version of documents required by the DWQMS are in use at all time; - Ensure that all personnel are aware of applicable current regulatory requirements within the operation of the drinking water system; - Ensure the promotion of awareness and the effectiveness of the DWQMS throughout the operating authority; - Report to Top Management on the performance of the QMS and any need for improvement; - The Vice President Water Utility Services is designated as an alternate QMS Representative.
+- Ensure that the processes required by the DWQMS are established, implemented, and maintained. - Ensure that the most current version of documents required by the DWQMS are always in use. - Ensure that all personnel are aware of applicable current regulatory requirements within the operation of the drinking water system. - Ensure the promotion of awareness and the effectiveness of the DWQMS throughout the operating authority. - Report to Top Management on the performance of the QMS and any need for improvement. - The Commissioner, Municipal Operations, is designated as an alternate QMS Representative.